UniversalDependencies/docs/_pcm-dep/nsubj-quasi.md

 udver: '2'
 ---

 The `expl` relation is not used in Naija.
 The [nsubj:expl]() relation is used instead for impersonal constructions.
-To annotate the other dependent of the predicate (i.e. not the dependent annotated with the `nsubj:expl` relation) we use the `nsubj:quasi` relation.
+To annotate the quasi-subject which is the other dependent of the predicate we use the `nsubj:quasi` relation.

 ~~~ conllu
 # visual-style 2 4 nsubj:quasi	color:blue